smileinnovation/weblog/_posts/2020-02-10-smile-fosdem-2020-report.md

 subtitle: The major free software and open-source event in Brussels was, as usual, full of interesting presentations and folks from all corners of…
 slug: smile-fosdem-2020-report
 description:
-tags: fosdem,embedded-systems,internet,open-source
+tags:
+- fosdem
+- embedded-systems
+- internet
+- open-source
-author: Martin FLINOIS
+author: mafli
-username: martin.flinois
 ---

-# Smile FOSDEM 2020 report

 The primary free software and open-source event in Brussels was, as usual, full of exciting presentations and folks from all corners of the computing world.